google/python-subprocess32/README.md

 reports on [bugs.python.org](https://bugs.python.org/).
 Add gregory.p.smith to the Nosy list.

-If you have reason to believe the issue is specifically with this backport and not a problem in Python 3 itself, use the github issue tracker.
+If you have can prove that the issue is specifically with this backport and not a problem in Python 3 itself, feel free to use the github issue tracker for others to collaborate with you on a fix, but do not expect any support.

+Python 2 has reached EOL, as has this project.

--- Gregory P. Smith  _greg@krypto.org_
+-- Gregory P. Smith  _greg@krypto.org_  [Google LLC]